EficodeDemoOrg/copilot-php/github_copilot_exercises.md

    - Try: `/new Generate a configuration class for this project`

 **Learning Goal:** Understand when and how to use different Copilot interaction modes.

+### Exercise 1.6: Setting Up Project Context with Copilot Instructions

+**Why This Matters:** Creating a `copilot-instructions.md` file helps Copilot understand your project's specific patterns, conventions, and architecture, leading to more accurate and relevant suggestions throughout your development session.

+1. **Generate Instructions Using VS Code**
+   - Look for the **gear icon (⚙️)** in the VS Code interface (usually in the status bar or activity bar)
+   - Click on the gear icon and select **"Generate Instructions for Copilot"**
+   - VS Code will analyze your codebase and create a `.github/copilot-instructions.md` file
+   - Wait for the generation process to complete

+2. **Review the Generated Instructions**
+   - Open the newly created `.github/copilot-instructions.md` file
+   - Read through the generated content to understand what Copilot discovered about your project
+   - Notice how it identifies:
+     - Project architecture and patterns
+     - Key conventions and coding styles
+     - Important file structures and relationships
+     - Development workflows and commands

+3. **Test the Instructions with Copilot**
+   - Open Copilot Chat (`Ctrl+Shift+I` or `Cmd+Shift+I`)
+   - Ask: "Based on the project instructions, explain the main architecture of this application"
+   - Try: "Following this project's patterns, how would I add a new field to the Task model?"
+   - Request: "What are the key conventions I should follow when adding a new controller?"
+   - Compare the responses to earlier interactions - they should be more specific and aligned with your project

+4. **Refine the Instructions (Optional)**
+   - If you notice any missing patterns or inaccurate information in the generated instructions
+   - Edit the `.github/copilot-instructions.md` file to add project-specific details
+   - Consider adding information about:
+     - Specific coding conventions you follow
+     - Common debugging approaches
+     - Testing strategies used in the project

+**Learning Goal:** Understand how to leverage VS Code's instruction generation feature to provide Copilot with better project context, resulting in more accurate and relevant code suggestions.

 ---